amarjeetkhera/Automated-A-B-testing/README.md

 ## Deployment

-The tool was built keeping best-practices in mind such as usage of modular functions for better reusability and understanding, and was deployed as a web application using Streamlit.
+The tool was built keeping best-practices in mind such as usage of modular functions for better reusability and understanding.
+Initially, it was deployed as a web application using Streamlit Cloud for quick accessibility and demonstration.

 Streamlit App link: https://automated-a-b-testing-e9xnkpkiday2bdq9tfsvcv.streamlit.app